rocket-pool/rocketpool/docs/smart-node/customization.rst

 Using External Eth 1.0 and Eth 2.0 Clients
 ******************************************

-By default, the Rocket Pool service will run its own Eth 1.0 (Geth) and Eth 2.0 (Lighthouse / Prysm) clients.
+By default, the Rocket Pool service will run its own Eth 1.0 (Geth) and Eth 2.0 (Lighthouse / Nimbus / Prysm / Teku) clients.
 However, you may already have your own clients running on your host OS which you want to configure Rocket Pool to communicate with.
 Note that you should still run the validator process provided by Rocket Pool, as the service performs its own key management and loads validator keys into it.